-Emergency Student Funding - DASH Grant
+Emergency Student Funding

 For students who are struggling to make ends meet, a setback such as an unexpected car repair or medical bill may represent a major financial crisis, sometimes causing students to withdraw from college.
-To keep students on track to earn their degrees, Mount Mary University has established an emergency aid fund through an \$84,000 Dash Emergency Grant from Great Lakes Higher Education Corporation & Affiliates.
+To keep students on track to earn their degrees, Mount Mary University has established emergency aid.
 By quickly removing financial distractions, students can refocus on their studies and continue toward graduation.
-Students can contact the Student Support Consultants for application guidance, or can visit mtmary.edu/dash.
+Students can contact the Student Success Advisors and/or Financial Aid Director for application guidance, or apply online at https://mtmary.edu/costs-aid/dash-grant.html

-Financial Aid and Student Employment
+Financial Aid and Veterans Service Office